Geography and Earth Science

 transport histories and barrier island migration patterns.
 In addition to teaching in coastal Virginia, I also take students to the Keys Marine Lab in Florida, and to Curacao in the former Netherlands Antilles where we explore the many linkages between natural history and human history.

-Exploring Evidence of Plate Tectonics Using GeoMapApp part of Integrate:Workshops:Teaching the Methods of Geoscience:Activities
+Exploring Evidence of Plate Tectonics Using GeoMapApp part of Integrate:Workshops and Webinars:Teaching the Methods of Geoscience:Activities

-Introduction to Geology part of Integrate:Workshops:Teaching the Methods of Geoscience:Course
+Introduction to Geology part of Integrate:Workshops and Webinars:Teaching the Methods of Geoscience:Course

-Field-experiences in every geoscience class: the key to facilitating developmentally appropriate instruction part of Integrate:Workshops:Teaching the Methods of Geoscience:Essays
+Field-experiences in every geoscience class: the key to facilitating developmentally appropriate instruction part of Integrate:Workshops and Webinars:Teaching the Methods of Geoscience:Essays

 Field-experiences in every geoscience class: the key to facilitating developmentally appropriate instruction Sean Cornell, Geography and Earth Science, Shippensburg University of Pennsylvania Whether planning for ...

 Other Contributions (3)